 What aloin and anthraquinones actually are

-An aloe vera leaf has two distinct parts.
-There is the clear, gel-like inner leaf (sometimes called the fillet), and a thin layer of bitter yellow latex sitting just beneath the rind.
-That yellow latex is where the compounds in question live.
+All aloe vera naturally contains a thin layer of bitter yellow latex sitting just beneath the rind.
+That yellow latex is where the compounds in question live, before any purification step.

 The latex contains anthraquinones — a family of naturally occurring compounds.
 The best known is aloin (also called barbaloin), alongside relatives such as aloe-emodin and emodin.
 As a group, these are known in EU law as hydroxyanthracene derivatives, or HADs.
 They are intensely bitter and have a strong laxative effect, which is why aloe latex was historically used as a purgative.

-Crucially, a manufacturer can separate the clear inner-leaf gel from the latex and filter out the aloin.
+Crucially, a manufacturer can purify the aloe and remove the aloin.
+A patented decolourising process strips out the anthraquinones so that essentially none remain.
 When a product is described as anthraquinone-free or aloin-removed, that is a composition fact: it tells you what is, and is not, in the capsule.
 For more on this distinction, see our companion guide to what anthraquinone-free aloe vera means and why it matters.

 The EU rules on aloin: a short, accurate timeline